DimaDoesCode/Yandex_Practicum-Statistical_Data_Analysis/statistical_data_analysis/README.md

- -minutes_included - number of included minutes of talk time per month -messages_included - number of included messages per month -mb_per_month_included - volume of included internet traffic per month (in megabytes) -rub_per_minute - cost of an additional minute of talk time beyond the tariff package (for example, if the tariff includes 100 minutes of talk time per month, a fee will be charged for each minute beyond that)
- -rub_per_message - cost of sending a message beyond the tariff package -rub_per_gb - cost of an additional gigabyte of internet traffic beyond the tariff package (1 gigabyte = 1024 megabytes)</pre>
+ -minutes_included - number of included minutes of talk time per month -messages_included - number of included messages per month -mb_per_month_included - volume of included internet traffic per month (in megabytes) -rub_per_minute - cost of an additional minute of talk time beyond the tariff package -rub_per_message - cost of sending a message beyond the tariff package -rub_per_gb - cost of an additional gigabyte of internet traffic beyond the tariff package</pre>

 ## Task
 Preliminary analysis of tariffs on a small sample of clients.